Studying within LLC

 Over the course of your studies you may find that you wish to make changes to the administration or organisation of your undergraduate studies.

-If this is the case, please contact the Student Support Team as soon as possible so that we can help you to sort out any problems.
+If this is the case, please contact the Student Support team as soon as possible so that we can help you to sort out any problems.

-If you have missed a tutorial, you MUST contact your tutor and the course/subject area secretary to account for your absence and find out what preparation is required for the next tutorial.
+If you have missed a tutorial, you MUST contact your tutor and the course/subject area administrator to account for your absence and find out what preparation is required for the next tutorial.
 Similarly, if you know in advance of any good reason why you will not be able to attend a tutorial, you should inform your tutor at the earliest opportunity and be prepared to catch up on any missed coursework.

 Please speak to your course organiser or tutor as soon as you know you are having problems.
 The Institute for Academic Development offers advice and documentation on effective learning and also runs Study Skills workshops throughout the year.

-If you are experiencing personal issues which are affecting your studies, you should discuss the possibility of a special circumstances submission with either your Personal Tutor or the Student Support Team.
+If you are experiencing personal issues which are affecting your studies, you should discuss the possibility of a special circumstances submission with either your Personal Tutor or the Student Support team.